tinymce/tinymce-docs/components/dialog/components.md

 ### Charmap

-A **Charmap** is a specialised component that prints a range of special characters from unicode
+A **Charmap** is a specialised component that prints a range of special characters from unicode.

 ```js
     {